mobify/mobify-data-guide/README.md

 🔥 🤔 😎 🕐 🚀 💭 🍾 😈 ⚖ 💕 💕

-We hope that by opening some of our onboarding materials, this will give you a taste for what is our style of work, as well as helping out candidates on [interviews](https://www.mobify.com/jobs/how-to-land-job-mobify/), or [data hackathons](https://www.eventbrite.com/e/global-ai-hackathon-vancouver-bc-tickets-31891933632).
+We hope that by opening some of our on-boarding materials, this will give you a taste for what is our style of work, as well as helping out candidates on [interviews](https://www.mobify.com/jobs/how-to-land-job-mobify/), or [data hackathons](https://www.eventbrite.com/e/global-ai-hackathon-vancouver-bc-tickets-31891933632).